EwelinaKopacz/Landing-Page-Skeleton-React/README.md

 ## Solutions
-By creating this project I had an opportunity to learn:
+By  undertaking this project I had an opportunity to learn:
 * how React works
 * JSX expressions
 * virtual DOM (VDOM)